subedi31/readme/README.md

 # 9. BlockWildcardIngress:
 Users should not be able to create Ingresses with a blank or wildcard (*) hostname since that would enable them to intercept traffic for other services in the cluster, even if they don't have access to those services.
 # 10. Capabilities:
 Controls Linux capabilities on containers.
-Corresponds to the allowedCapabilities and requiredDropCapabilities fields in a Policy.
+Corresponds to the allowedCapabilities and requiredDropCapabilities fields.
 # 11. ContainerLimits:
 Requires containers to have memory and CPU limits set and constrains limits to be within the specified maximum values.
 # 12. ContainerEphemeralStorageLimit: